obalunenko/logs-converter/README.md

    ```

 3. Update `config.toml` file in the root of repository with actual parameters and save it (see Configuration)
-4. a) From root of repository run
+4. a) From root of repository runw

    ```bash
      go build